isomerpages/sndgo-corp/media-hub/parliament/_posts/2022-05-10-post-Requests to deregister from TraceTogether programme (PQ Reply by Minister Josephine Teo).md

 ### Answer

-**Written Answer by Mrs Josephine Teo, Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity (for the Prime Minister)**
+**Written answer by Mrs Josephine Teo, Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity (for the Prime Minister)**

 From January 2021 to April 2022, about 5900 users or an average of 370 users per month were deregistered from the TraceTogether programme at their request.